 The Digilux 2 isn't a fast-focusing camera.
-When you look throught the viewfinder, there's a green blinking spot in the middle indicating that the camera hasn't focused yet.
+When you look through the viewfinder, there's a green blinking spot in the middle indicating that the camera hasn't focused yet.
 And then when the green dot is stable on, and not blinking anymore, the camera has obtained focus.

-The correct way to do it it to point the camera, press the shutter slightly down 1/2 step, which tell the camera to focus, and then WHEN the green dot is on and the camera is in focus, you press the shutter all the way down.
+The correct way to do it is to point the camera, press the shutter slightly down 1/2 step, which tells the camera to focus, and then WHEN the green dot is on and the camera is in focus, you press the shutter all the way down.
 This will give control on focus, as well as exposure without delay.
 This technique can be used, anticipating a certain expression or event, to be ready to shoot the camera.
 No matter what camera I use, I'm often following the event through the viewfinder with focus and exposure-time and all set and ready to go, waiting for the right expression or something to happen.
 With the Digilux 2, part of that being ready is having the finger on the shutter and the green DOT on, signaling that focus has been obtained.

 Some use manual focusing all the time.
 I never do that, so I can't advise in that area.

 I always shoot series of three shots at the time instead of single shots.
 I do this as a habit I've developed, and because it has some advantages: